yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

   </li>
 </ul>

-The point-in-time recovery (PITR) allows you to restore the state of your cluster's data and some types of metadata from a specific point in time.
+Point-in-time recovery (PITR) allows you to restore the state of your cluster's data and some types of metadata from a specific point in time.
 This can be relative, such as "three hours ago", or an absolute timestamp.

-Refer to [Features](../../../manage/backup-restore/point-in-time-recovery/#features), [Use cases](../../../manage/backup-restore/point-in-time-recovery/#use-cases), and [Limitations](../../../manage/backup-restore/point-in-time-recovery/#limitations) for details on this feature.
+For more information, see [Point-in-time recovery](../../../manage/backup-restore/point-in-time-recovery/#features).
 For details on the `yb-admin` commands, refer to the [Backup and snapshot commands](../../../admin/yb-admin/#backup-and-snapshot-commands) section of the yb-admin documentation.

-You can try out the PITR feature by creating a namespace and populating it, creating a snapshot schedule, and restoring from that schedule.
+You can try out PITR by creating a namespace and populating it, creating a snapshot schedule, and restoring from that schedule.

 {{< note title="Note" >}}